 The procedure of recognition of a foreign higher education document for the purpose of further education is initiated by submitting, either via post or in person, an application for recognition of a foreign higher education document to the following address: University of Novi Sad, Central University Building (Rector's Office), 21102 Novi Sad, Dr. Zorana Đinđića 1, first floor, office 17A, every working day between 8:00 a.m. and 12:00 p.m.

-Two copies of filled-in Application form for the recognition of a higher education document for the purpose of further education.
+Two copies of filled-in Application form for the recognition of a higher education document for the purpose of further education and one copy of a signed statement of consent to personal data processing.

 For candidates pursuing the next level of education: